Paul-M-K/Craigslist_ML_project/README.md

 From this point there are sub objectives that I have for this project.
 Such as determining scams, scraping data from craigslist periodically (online learning.
 I need to learn how to train models incrementally), and build an interactive site.
 At this moment I am not sure if I should build an interactive website or continue to learn different machine learning techniques.

+Thank you for taking the time to read through my project.
+Stay safe out there during these unusual times. -Paul